New Brunswick New Democratic Party: Jennifer McKenzie (2017–2019)

-Decline, 2019–2021
+Decline (2019–present)

-In March 2019, party representatives chose 21-year-old Mackenzie Thomason, a candidate in New Maryland-Sunbury in the last election, as interim leader.
-A leadership convention was planned for August 2019 but was cancelled due to a lack of acceptable candidates.
-Prospects for renewal continued to be discouraging when it was announced, in a joint statement on September 3, that fourteen candidates who ran for the NDP in the 2018 provincial election were joining the Greens.
+In March 2019, party representatives chose 21-year-old Mackenzie Thomason, a candidate in New Maryland-Sunbury in the preceding election, as interim leader.
+A leadership convention was planned for August 2019, but was cancelled due to a lack of acceptable candidates.

+Prospects for renewal continued to be discouraging when it was announced, in a joint statement on 3 September, that fourteen candidates who ran for the NDP in the 2018 provincial election were joining the Greens.
 Within days, however, five of those candidates denied they were leaving the NDP and said they believed they were supporting a merger of the two parties.
 Green Party leader David Coon apologized for failing to confirm the decision with each of the fourteen candidates before welcoming them into his party as a group.
-He also said here had been no formal discussion of a merger of the two parties.
+He also said there had been no formal discussion of a merger of the two parties.
 A news story later revealed that one of the candidates who led the move to leave the NDP had failed to qualify for the party leadership contest.

-In November, the party announced plans for a new leadership race, with the decision set for June 14, 2020.
+In November 2019, the party announced plans for a new leadership race, with the decision set for 14 June 2020.
 In April 2020, however, party president Cyprien Okana announced a decision to postpone the convention due to the emergency conditions created by the COVID-19 pandemic.

-Thomason led the party in a snap provincial election held on September 14, 2020.
-There were 33 candidates, many of them youthful, but none were elected and the party’s vote dropped below two per cent, the lowest since 1967.
-Thomason resigned as interim leader on November 15, 2020, and was quickly succeeded by party communications director Nathan Davis, who stepped down almost immediately, citing a change in circumstances following a family emergency.
-On December 12, the party chose a new interim leader, 25-year-old Chris Thompson of Fredericton.
-On September 14, 2021 Thomason returned to the leadership by acclamation.
+Thomason then led the party into a snap provincial election held on 14 September 2020.
+There were 33 candidates, many of them youthful, but none were elected and the party’s vote share dropped below two percent, the lowest since 1967.
+Thomason resigned as interim leader on 15 November 2020, and was quickly succeeded by party communications director Nathan Davis, who stepped down almost immediately, citing a change in circumstances following a family emergency.

+On 12 December, the party chose a new interim leader, 25-year-old Chris Thompson of Fredericton.
+On 14 September 2021, Thomason returned to the leadership, this time on a permanent basis, by acclamation.